The B-Side of Paradise: A Review

 The B-Side: Think “This Boy” compared to “I Want to Hold Your Hand”

-The “B-Side” (that the Cambridge Dictionary calls “the less important side” of a single and the Urban Dictionary calls “filler”) serves as the defining metaphor of his college experience and is woven throughout the book the way mischief and mayhem follow him around campus.
+The “B-Side” (that the Cambridge Dictionary calls “the less important side” of a 45 rpm record promoted by a record label and the Urban Dictionary calls “filler”) serves as the defining metaphor of his college experience and is woven throughout the book the way mischief and mayhem follow him around campus.

 In The Case of the Purloined Grocery Cart, all he needed to turn an ordinary Ivy League evening into a night of international intrigue was a road tripping friend from high school, a fifth of Southern Comfort, a prank caller, an ordinary grocery cart––and a classmate with protected status from American intelligence.
 And The Abbreviated Wrestling Match might have been a harmless exercise in appeasement if someone had just thought to MOVE THE COFFEE TABLE.

 In time, our irreverent upstart learns that he can charm himself into more places he doesn’t belong than anybody.
-Indeed, throughout the book we find him in the arms of a Persian Princess, inside the tenth circle of Dante’s hell otherwise known as The Love Suite of Spellman Hall, and on the receiving end of an invitation to what F. Scott Fitzgerald called the “breathlessly aristocratic” Ivy Club.
-Where he becomes an improbable member of Princeton’s oldest eating club and most prestigious inner circle—home to Wanamaker’s, Fords and Rockefellers before him.
+Indeed, throughout the book we find him in the arms of a Persian Princess, inside the tenth circle of Dante’s hell otherwise known as The Love Suite of Spelman Hall, and on the receiving end of an invitation to what F. Scott Fitzgerald called the “breathlessly aristocratic” Ivy Club.
+Where he becomes an improbable member of Princeton’s oldest eating club and most prestigious campus society—home to Wanamaker’s, Fords and Rockefellers before him.

 An Accidental D.E.I.
 Pioneer